👉 Join our next live webinar

 A transparent cancellation policy makes your attendees aware of what they're signing up for, preventing misunderstanding and disappointment.
 It also secures your income by protecting you from last-minute cancellations.

 A major problem arises when the cancellation policy isn't clear or not communicated properly.
 This can be solved by making the policy accessible on your event's registration page, entry tickets, and advertising materials.
-Another challenge is dealing with exceptional cancelations.
+Another challenge is dealing with exceptional cancellations.
 Consider having a compromise setup, like offering a switch to a digital ticket or transferring the ticket to another attendee.

 Start Building Your Thriving Community